 Xbox Project Scorpio: Everything you need to know

-At the heart of a games console is the processor and the one inside Scorpio is 30% faster than the one inside Xbox One.
+At the heart of a games console is the processor and the one inside Xbox One X is 30% faster than the one inside Xbox One.

 When it comes to graphics, consoles need serious power to handle today’s visually stunning games.
-And the Scorpio will have 4.6 times more graphics power than Xbox One.
-But perhaps more importantly it will also beat Sony’s PS4 Pro when it comes to graphics and processing power.
+And Xbox One X has 4.6 times more graphics power than Xbox One.
+The PS4 Pro and Xbox One X are designed for 4K gaming, but the X has more graphics and processing power.

 - PS4 Pro cores run at 2.1GHz

-Yes, Project Scorpio will also have an Ultra HD Blu-ray player built-in.
+Yes, Xbox One X has an Ultra HD Blu-ray player built-in.
 Another major boost if you already have a 4K TV.
 It also uses cutting-edge cooling technology (like you would find in a high-end gaming PC) to stop the processor overheating.